Exit Time Analysis for Approximations of Gradient Descent Trajectories Around Saddle Points: Gradient trajectories and their approximations around strict saddle point

 where we have used the substitution $ (\mathbf{I}- \alpha \nabla^2 f(\x^*)) = \sum\limits_{j=1}^{n}(1- \alpha \lambda_j)\v_j \v_j^T$.
 To show divergence from $\x^*$, it then suffices to show that for some $ \rho \in (0,1)$ we have

-hold for all $k$ or equivalently $ \langle\v_n, \x_{k} - \x^* \rangle$ is strictly monotonically increasing with $k$.\footnote{In general, we do not need the monotonicity condition for all $k$ but only after a sufficiently large $k$ that is smaller than the exit time.
+hold for all $k$, which will then imply that $ \langle\v_n, \x_{k} - \x^* \rangle$ is strictly monotonically increasing with $k$.\footnote{In general, we do not need the monotonicity condition for all $k$ but only after a sufficiently large $k$ that is smaller than the exit time.
 Such trajectories will also have linear exit times as proved in a subsequent counterexample.} Further simplifying \eqref{crudeanalysis4} we get the condition

 which should hold for all $k$.
 A sufficient boundary condition for this inequality to hold is:

 Now if the boundary condition \eqref{crudesufficientcondition} holds then from \eqref{crudeanalysis3} and \eqref{crudeanalysis4} we have: